 - 1. Turn OFF the computer and unplug the power cord. - 2.
-Remove the battery. - 3.
-Short the solder points momentarily with a paper clip or other delicate metal instrument. - 4.
-Re-install the battery. - 5.
+Remove the motherboard battery. - 3.
+Short the solder points using a delicate metal implement like a paper-clip. - 4.
+Replace the battery. - 5.
 Plug the power cord and turn ON the computer. - 6.
 Hold down the key during the boot process and enter BIOS setup to re-enter data.

-A7N266-VM Clear RTC RAM
+P4S533-VM Clear RTC RAM Setting